Credit card roulette: History

-Although the game's origins are unknown, it has increased in popularity within the last 20 years.
-Some believe it was started by Matt Formica, a longtime risk averse gambler, who would put in five or six of his own credit cards, one of which was canceled, and offer the waiter a very large tip if he picked one of the cards that "worked".
-However, if he picked the canceled card the meal was free.
-A society column article about Jerry's game ran in the Morning Herald in Uniontown, Pennsylvania on June 8, 1960.
+Although the game's origins are unknown, it has increased in popularity in the 21st century.
+Some believe it was started by Jerry Ossip in 1960, who would offer the waiter six of his own credit cards, one of which had been canceled.
+A society column article about Ossip's game ran in the Morning Herald in Uniontown, Pennsylvania on June 8, 1960.